dortania/OpenCore-Legacy-Patcher/docs/UNINSTALL.md

 Note that after you remove OpenCore, your Mac will no longer boot and show the "prohibited" symbol.
 Be ready to install a natively-supported version of macOS before you uninstall OpenCore.

-* This does not apply to native Macs just using OpenCore to achieve features like AirPlay to Mac and Sidecar, but it is still recommended to reinstall macOS after removing OpenCore, if using SMBIOS spoofing to enable Universal Control and other features that require spoofing.
+* This does not apply to native Macs just using OpenCore to achieve features like AirPlay to Mac and Sidecar, but it is still recommended to reinstall macOS after removing OpenCore, if using SMBIOS spoofing to enable Universal Control and other features.
 :::

 ## Uninstalling the application